 While both solutions are tri-band -- they can use one band as the dedicated backhaul to link the hardware units -- they handle this quite differently.

 The Orbi dedicates one of its 5GHz bands, the 2.4Gbps 5GHz-2, as the backhaul band at all times.
 This band is never available to clients.
-This is partly why the RBR75 is not available as a standalone router.
+That is partly why the RBR75 is not available as a standalone router.
 Instead, you can only find it in a multi-unit pack.

 If you use it as a single router, though, it’ll work like a dual-band broadcaster.
 And in a mesh with wired backhauls, the 5GHz-2 band is still unavailable to clients to connect.

 The Linksys, on the other hand, uses dynamic backhaul -- it uses any of its three bands as backhaul at any given time.
 As a result, all of these bands are also generally available to clients.
 That's a good thing.

 The catch is that the backhaul link can get pretty slow, especially when you place the hardware units far enough to pick the 2.4GHz band as backhaul.
 So, in a fully wireless setup, the Linksys can be pretty slow.

 However, if you choose to use network cables to link the hardware, the Linksys will have much higher bandwidth than the Orbi, thanks to the fact all of its bands are now available for clients to connect.

 Mobile app and management

 Both of these Wi-Fi solutions come with an optional mobile app and a full web interface.
 I prefer those of the Netgear, however, because there are more things to do.
 The Netgear also supports Armor protection if you're willing to opt for a $70/year subscription.